-In order to ensure that the EESS (passive) in the band 50.2-50.4 GHz is adequately protected, the activities under WRC-27 agenda item 1.1 should determine whether the current limits have to be modified or whether specific new limits have to be added.
+In order to ensure that the EESS (passive) in the band 50.2-50.4 GHz is adequately protected, studies under WRC-27 Agenda item 1.1 should determine whether the current limits in Resolution 750 (Rev. WRC-19) need to be modified, taking into account the combination of ESIM and traditional FSS operations.